Basic supplies for printing lino blocks onto fabric with washing resistant ink:

 1 set of gouges (a handle + 5 interchangeable blades)

-1 500g can of super opaque silkscreen blue ink (for cotton)
+1 500g can of super opaque silkscreen black ink (for cotton)

 Carve the block of linoleum according to your design (in reverse!
 The direction of reading will be restored in the printing)